-Wendy Chamberlin has been president of the Middle East Institute since 2007.
+Amb. (ret.)
+Wendy Chamberlin served as president of the Middle East Institute from 2007 to 2018.
 Previously, as deputy high commissioner for refugees from 2004 to 2007, she supervised the administration of the U.N. humanitarian organization.
 A 29-year veteran of the U.S. Foreign Service, she was ambassador to Pakistan from 2001 to 2002, when she played a key role in securing Pakistan’s cooperation in the U.S.-led campaign against al-Qaeda in Afghanistan in the wake of the terrorist attacks against the U.S. on September 11.

-A graduate of Northwestern University, Ambassador Chamberlin earned a M.S. in education from Boston University and attended the Executive Program at Harvard University.
-She was awarded an honorary Ph.D. from Northwestern University.
-Ambassador Chamberlin serves on the board of the Hollings Center.
-She is a member of the Trilateral Commission and the American Academy for Diplomacy.
+Amb.
+Chamberlin serves on the boards of the Hollings Center and the Global Hope Coalition.
 Her opinion pieces have been published in the Washington Post, International Herald Tribune, and Philadelphia Inquirer, among others.
 She has commented on Pakistan and the Middle East in interviews with The News Hour with Jim Lehrer, ABC, CBS, NBC, BBC, FOX, NPR and al-Jazeera.

 B.S. at Northwestern University; M.S. in Education at Boston University; Ph.D. at Northwestern University (honorary)